metagenomics/metagenomics-tk/docs/modules/annotation.md

 ## Output

-### Diamond

-Calculated significant matches of a nucleotide/protein query which was compared against a user provided set of databases.

 ### MMseqs2

 Calculated significant matches of a nucleotide/protein query which was compared against a user provided set of databases.